skylar-kim/ros/README.md

 5. Base Controller: the navigation stack assumes that it can send velocity commands using a geometry_msgs/Twist message.
 Twist messages are assumed to be in base coordinate frame.
 Converts commands into motor commands.
 6. (OPTIONAL)Mapping - map_server: Navigation stack can work with or without a map.

+## ROS Navigation Stack Tuning & Configuration

+### Setting Max/Min Velocity and Acceleration
+__Where to Update Velocity and Acceleration Info:__
+- parameters of the velocity and acceleration are provided in the yaml config file of the local planner
+- Turtlebot3 parameter config file location: /opt/ros/kinetic/share/turtlebot3_navigation/param
+- Open any file related to the local planner and identify the velocity and acceleration parameters for the Turtlebot3 robot.
+The question is, how to determine/estimate these values?

+__How to Obtain the maximum velocity:__
+- use a joystick
+- Translation Velocity: move the robot in a straight line until the speed becomes constant, then echo the odom topic and record the max speed value
+- Rotational Velocity: rotate the robot 360 degrees until it reaches a constant speed, and then echo the odom topic and record the max speed value.
+- check the motors manual (if available)
+- otherwise, we can use the time stamp in the odometry message to estimate the acceleration from the velocity
+- accel_translation=Vmax/t_Vmax
+- accel_rotation=Wmax/t_Wmax

+__How to set the minimum values:__
+- set the minimum translational velocity to a negative value, this is so the local planner can make the robot will backoff when it gets stuck
+- set the minimum rotational velocity to a negative value (robot can rotate in both directions)
+- these parameters are used by local planner when the robot gets stuck

+__Velocity in x and y directions:__
+- the velocity in x direction should be the same as the translational velocity
+- the velocity in y direction should be zero for non holonomic robot.

+### Global Planner Parameter Tuning
+__Built-in Global Planner in ROS:__
+- global planner is responsible for finding a global obstacle-free path from the initial location to the goal location using the environment map
+- global path planner must adhere to __nav core::BaseGlobalPlanner__ interface